-Stargazing, sungazing, and the never-ending search for the elusive Aurora Borealis have become a global phenomenon in recent times.
-There are even specialty travel agents who design packages and expeditions purely for travellers who want to catch a glimmer of the magical Northern Lights.
+Stargazing, sun-gazing, and the never-ending search for the elusive Aurora Borealis have become a global phenomenon.
+There are even specialty travel agents who design packages and expeditions purely for travellers who want to catch a glimpse of the magical Northern Lights.

 Of course, Iceland features highly on the list of Stargazing destinations with its pure, unspoilt night sky offering visitors a good chance of experiencing a display of the lights for approximately 8 months of the year.
 The exceptional clarity of the night sky in Iceland makes it the perfect location for stargazing and the lure of the Northern Lights attracts thousands of visitors from all over the globe, each hoping for that ‘bucket list’ experience.

 Hotel Rangá is, without a doubt, one of the best places in the world to pursue your star-gazing quest and even boasts its own purpose-built observatory.
 Voted one of the top destinations in the world by the Telegraph and the Times newspapers, Hotel Rangá offers its guests a Northern Lights wake up service where guests are helped into arctic snowsuits and handed hot toddies on their way to see the lights in their unimaginable beauty.
 View the vast night skies from your balcony or lie back on one of the stargazing recliners located at Hotel Rangá’s entrance.
 Better still, enjoy a late-night dip in one of the outdoor hot-tubs and celebrate the magic of the Milky Way with a glass of schnapps in hand – a real once in a lifetime experience.

 Rangá’s observatory allows guests to take the stargazing experience to a whole new level.